Post Secondary & Concurrent Enrollment

 Governor Terry Branstad signed HF 645 into law allowing homeschooled students to use one of five methods to demonstrate academic proficiency for SYP.

-© 2018 Network of Iowa Christian Home Educators (NICHE)
+© 2020 Homeschool Iowa (Network of Iowa Christian Home Educators, NICHE)